 Action Central

-As WIC emerges from a year of overlapping crises, WIC providers have been consistently innovating to reach more eligible families and lean in to a more modern service delivery model.
-Effective measures adopted in recent years – including the fruit and vegetable bump and remote WIC services – are positioned to become longer-term tools that can be leveraged to present WIC as a modern and accessible program that delivers targeted and impactful nutrition support at critical times of growth and development.
+For 50 years, WIC has been at the center of positive public health outcomes, championing access to healthy food, breastfeeding support, health screenings, and referrals.
+WIC providers have been consistently innovating to reach more eligible families and lean into a more modern service delivery model.
+Effective measures adopted in recent years – including the evidence-based expansion of WIC’s fruit and vegetable benefit and introduction remote service options – are positioned to become longer-term tools that can be leveraged to present WIC as a modern and accessible program that delivers targeted and impactful nutrition support at critical times of growth and development.
 Reframing WIC and harnessing the progress of State and local innovations will require the collective voice of WIC providers, stakeholders, and advocates to build momentum for a modern WIC.
-In 2023, WIC reforms can be accomplished through:
+In 2024, WIC reforms can be accomplished through:

 - Appropriations: The annual process to fund federal programs, including WIC.
-WIC will need to secure increased investment to account for the challenges of the past year, including food inflation, increased participation, and the infant formula shortages.
+WIC will need to secure increased investment to account for the challenges of an increase in caseload.
+The WIC caseload increased by 5% in fiscal year 2023, from 6.4 million participants to 6.7 million.
+This trend of an increased caseload has been consistent across participant categories.
 Funding will also be needed to improve Management Information Systems to ensure timely and swift implementation of updated WIC food packages.

-- USDA Rulemaking: USDA proposed science-based updates to the WIC food packages in November 2022, including steps to make the fruit and vegetable bump permanent.
+- USDA Rulemaking: USDA proposed science-based updates to the WIC food packages in November 2022, including steps to make the expanded fruit and vegetable benefit permanent.
 More recently, USDA also proposed updates to WIC vendor regulations.
-By engaging in these comment periods, WIC providers can have direct impact in shaping federal rules and setting the stage for a modern and more robust WIC program.
+These updates are anticipated to be released soon.

 take action to strengthen wic